szul/botbuilder-config/README.md

     let c = new BotConfig("PATH_TO_BOT_FILE", "SECRET");

+> Both the bot file path and the secret are optional parameters.
+If the bot file is not specified, it will look in the current working directory of the bot.
+If the secret is not specified, it will assume that the bot file does not have any encrypted properties.

 ### Services

 To access a bot service:

-    let qna = c.QnAMaker(); //returns an object with all the properties of the QnA maker service in the bot file OR an array of QnA Maker services from the file, if there are more than one. qna.endpoint; //Access the "endpoint" property of the QnA Maker service.
+    let qna = c.QnAMaker(); //returns an object with all the properties of the QnA maker service in the bot file. qna.endpoint; //Access the "endpoint" property of the QnA Maker service.

-Given the above instantiation (where `c` is the `BotConfig` object), you can access each service (or an array of like services) by calling the method that matches the service:
+Given the above instantiation (where `c` is the `BotConfig` object), you can access each service by calling the method that matches the service:

 * `c.Endpoint()`
 * `c.AzureBotService()`
 * `c.QnAMaker()`
 * `c.LUIS()`
 * `c.Dispatch()`

+**What if I have more than one of the same service?** You can specify an optional `name` parameter to the service method such as `c.QnAMaker("MY_SERVICE_NAME")` that matches the name property of the service in your bot file.
+If not, it will return the first service of that type that it finds.

 ### Encryption